Sustainable-Aquafeeds-Project/ARTIS_exchange_fishmeal/README.md

 ### Key assumptions

 1. Reported trimings proportions are representative for the time period and source country.
-2. The conversion factor from live weight to product weight fishmeal (2.975) is applied uniformly across species, with minor adjustments for trimmings-specific processing losses.
-3. Taxonomic assignments exclude implausivle contributors (e.g., bivalve molluscs reported as being used for fishmeal)
+2. Taxonomic assignments exclude implausible contributors (e.g., bivalve molluscs reported as being used for fishmeal)

 ### Limitations
  - Our literature review is likely incomplete for some species and countries.